 - Ideally some rooms for close family and friends to stay the night.

-Winton House was the perfect venue; an imposing building but retaining a homely feel.
+Winton Castle was the perfect venue; an imposing building but retaining a homely feel.
 Beautiful architecture and priceless artwork around every corner, yet a cosy feeling in every room.
-The grounds offered many settings, from terraced gardens with a lake view to a walled garden looking towards the House.
+The grounds offered many settings, from terraced gardens with a lake view to a walled garden looking towards the Castle.
 The walled garden suited our vision of a garden party reception and the indoors of the house offered plenty of space for dancing as well as allowing our guests to make themselves at home.

 How did you choose your wedding dress, Zitlali?